Expert. Speaker. Author.

 Beverly works hard at creating balance and believes that an important part of that is in giving back to her community.
 Beverly dedicates about a third of her time to multiple community agencies and currently sits on the Board or volunteers on committees for CAPS National, CAPS Toronto, Karate Kawartha Lakes and the SWKKF.
 She has been a Board member for Grace House, MMHA, Ascension, Grace Lutheran and on committees or volunteered for MADD Canada, Distress Center Peel, COWHA and the United Way.

-The most important part of Beverly's balance is the time spent with her family including her two boys, husband and her office companion Misty.
+The most important part of Beverly's balance is the time spent with her family including her two boys, husband and her office companions: Misty and Carly.
 Beverly lives in the Kawarthas and takes full advantage of the opportunities to garden, camp, sit by the camp fire, boat and explore in her vintage Mustang.

 FUN FACT #1

 Beverly is a karate Sensei and can count to 10 in Japanese.

 But, she can’t sneak up on you like a ninja...yet.

 FUN FACT #2

 And, she has rode a calf, milked a cow, and loaded hay bales into the hayloft.